alexfauquette/material-ui-x/docs/data/data-grid/accessibility/accessibility.md

 ## Guidelines

-it is a above dec e.g. to (I assume show errors)
+it's preceding dec for example to (I assume show errors)

 The most commonly encountered conformance guidelines for accessibility are: